nilleb/ccguard/README.md

 ## credits

 - [Alexandre Conrad](https://pypi.org/user/aconrad/) for his wonderful pycobertura
-- all the beta testers for the precious feedback
+- all the beta testers for their precious feedback